-(a) Internet Connections, including: Super fast ADSL2+ speeds, EFM services, static IP addresses, spam filtering and virus protection, multiple user support and high volume facilitation.
+(a) Internet Connections, including: EFM services, static IP addresses, spam filtering and virus protection, multiple user support and high volume facilitation.

-(b) Hosting, including: Virtual Windows, Virtual Linux, website hosting, email accounts, web space, collocation, dedicated servers, hosting exchange and offsite backup.
+(b) Hosting, including: Virtual Windows, website hosting, email accounts, collocation, dedicated servers, hosting exchange and offsite backup.

-(c) Managed IT Services, including: Local and Wide Network Support (Phone/Onsite/Remote), Windows Server installation and maintenance, Windows OS installation and support, Router configuration and firewalls management including Cisco routers, Backup Systems setup and monitoring, Malware Removal and Disaster Recovery.
+(c) Managed IT Services, including: Local and Wide Network Support (Phone/Onsite/Remote), Windows Server installation and maintenance, Windows OS installation and support, Router configuration and firewalls management including Cisco routers, Backup Systems setup and monitoring, Malware Removal, Disposal Services and Disaster Recovery.

-3.2 Computergate Australia will use all reasonable efforts to connect your Services to the network as soon as is reasonably practicable after your acceptance of these Terms.
+3.2 Computergate will use all reasonable efforts to provide your Services as soon as is reasonably practicable after your acceptance of these Terms.

-3.3 You must not resupply any of the Services without Computergate Australia’s expressed agreement in writing.
+3.3 You must not resupply any of the Services without Computergate expressed agreement in writing.

-4.1 The prices of Computergate Australia’s Services are subject to change at any time.
+4.1 The prices of Computergate Services are subject to change at any time.

-4.2 Fees and charges for Computergate Australia’s Services are non-refundable unless otherwise indicated.
+4.2 Fees and charges for Computergate Services are non-refundable unless otherwise indicated.

 4.6 For any debt in arrears of 60 days or more, we may engage a Licensed Commercial Agent to recover this debt.
 You are liable for our costs of this engagement.
 Where additional recovery action is required such as Skip Trace searches, Field Calls, Legal Proceedings costs or any other third party actions, you will be liable for the incurred fees.
 We may register your details with Veda Advantage, Dun and Bradstreet, or other credit reporting agencies as having defaulted on your commitments.

-4.7 If you purchase bundled Services from Computergate Australia, then discontinue any of the bundled products, the charges for the Services shall revert to their unbundled values.
+4.7 If you purchase bundled Services from Computergate, then discontinue any of the bundled products, the charges for the Services shall revert to their unbundled values.

 5 USER RESPONSIBILITIES

-5.1 Computergate Australia offers the Services on the understanding that you acknowledge:
+5.1 Computergate offers the Services on the understanding that you acknowledge: